Next Up: F-1 OPT

 CPT does not affect your eligibility for OPT unless you work 12 months or more in full-time CPT.
 If you work 12 months or more, you are no longer eligible for OPT.

 You can qualify for CPT at any time of year, but the amount of time you can work depends on whether you are registered for classes.
+You must file a new CPT application for each CPT and you must have CPT approved by the Office of Global Learning before working.
+CPT Time Examples: Fall, Spring, Spring/Summer, Summer, Summer/Fall

 - When the university is in session and you are registered for classes, you may only work part-time (up to 20 hours a week).

 - In the summer and during winter break, if you are not registered for classes, you may work full-time (up to 40 hours a week).
+The earliest you can have this kind of work authorization is the day after your last paper is due or your last exam.
+The latest date for full-time CPT is the day before the University starts classes, per the University's academic calendar.

 Can I take a leave of absence to work?